 When you’re planning for your financial future, you may consider getting an annuity or applying for a life insurance policy.
 Both products are provided by insurance companies and have a role to play in financial planning.
 Life insurance is designed to benefit your family after your passing, while an annuity provides an income from the time you retire until you pass away.
-Here’s what you should know about each of these products so you can decide whether they’re right for you:
+Here’s what you should know about life insurance vs. an annuity so you can decide whether they’re right for you:

 Term life insurance helps cover you for a limited period of time, such as 10 or 20 years.
-If you pass away within the policy’s term, your beneficiaries receive the death benefit.2 Term insurance typically has lower premiums compared to permanent life insurance plans.
+If you pass away within the policy’s term, your named beneficiaries receive the death benefit.2 Term insurance typically has more competitive premiums compared to permanent life insurance plans.

 Whole life insurance is a type of permanent policy, which means it lasts for your entire lifetime and has a guaranteed death benefit.
 Whole life insurance may have higher premiums, but it also has a cash value component you can borrow or withdraw from as needed.3